The Oak Woodlands Conservation Program offers landowners, conservation

 requirements and meet program eligibility criteria will be scheduled

-for Board consideration if sufficient money exists to fund the request.
+for Board consideration once the real estate due diligence is completed and sufficient money exists to fund the request.

 Applicants will be notified as to when the project will be considered